 The way we shop is changing.
 New technology is being introduced on a daily, and consumers are no longer tied down to the traditional methods of shopping.
 Instead, more and more consumers are shopping from the comfort of their homes.
-With e-commerce on the rise, in-person retail is decreasing, and the way goods are being transported has shifted, thus effecting the trucking industry overall.
+With e-commerce on the rise, in-person retail is decreasing, and the way goods and vehicles are being transported has shifted, thus effecting the trucking industry overall.

 - According to the American Transportation Research Institute, also known as ATRI e-commerce is one reason for the shortening of the average length of haul.

 - The demand for truck drivers is much greater than it has ever been before.

 - The amount of intra-regional and last-mile truck trips have multiplied.